 Frank Heidlberger has been professor of music theory at the College of Music of the University of North Texas since fall 2001.
 In 2006 he was promoted to full professor.
-Since 2012 he serves as Chair of the Division of Music History, Theory and Ethnomusicology.
+From Fall 2012 to Spring 2018, he served as chair of the Division of Music History, Theory and Ethnomusicology.
 He received M.A.
-(1988), and Ph.D.
+(1988) and Ph.D.
 (1993, 1998) degrees in historical musicology at Würzburg University.
 Heidlberger was research fellow and assistant professor at Würzburg University (1988-1999), and adjunct professor of music history and form analysis at the Hochschule fuer Musik in Würzburg.
 In 1999 he received the prestigious “Heisenberg” scholarship (DFG, German Research Council), which enabled him to focus on diverse musical source studies at the Library of Congress at Washington, D.C. and at the Austrian National Library in Vienna.
 Heidlberger’s activities include several extensive research trips to Paris, Italy, London, Vienna and New York which had been supported by grants and awards from DAAD, DFG, Würzburg University and the German Department of External Affairs.
 He presented lectures in many European countries, the United States, Canada and Australia.
-In March 2017 he will be presenting at the conference of the International Musicological Society in Tokyo.
+In March 2017 he presented at the conference of the International Musicological Society in Tokyo.

 He served as vice president of the International Carl Maria von Weber Society (1999-2008) and as board member of the Texas Society of Music Theory (2006-2010).
 In 2013 he was a Fellow in the UNT Faculty Administrative Leadership program.
 Heidlberger is also active as a clarinet and saxophone player with a special interest in jazz and contemporary music.
 In 2001 he recorded a CD with compositions for computer, synthesizers and clarinets/saxophones.